-WHAT TO PACK AND WHAT TO WEAR ICE CLIMBING
+WHAT TO PACK AND WHAT TO WEAR FOR ICE CLIMBING

 What to Wear

-- Sunglasses – Neither of us brought sunglasses but definitely wished we did.
+- Sunglasses – Neither of us brought sunglasses, but wished we did.
 It helps keep the ice out of your eyes when you’re on the wall, and the ice can get blinding on a sunny day.
 Be sure they are securely on you.
 These will help keep them secure.

-- Waterproof Jacket (Hers + His) – You are on ice after all!
+- Waterproof Jacket (Hers + His) – You are on ice!

 - Waterproof Pants (Hers + His) – Same concept as above.

 - Waterproof Gloves – Appropriate weight depending on the weather.
-I used thinner, non-waterproof gloves to be able to feel better, which worked out since the weather was nice and warm at the end of ice climbing season.
-Definitely, use waterproof if you’re going during their regular season.
+I used thinner, non-waterproof gloves to feel better, which worked out since the weather was nice and warm at the end of the ice climbing season.
+Use waterproof if you’re going during their regular season.